GennadyMV/tmc-snapshot-api/README.md

 Method: GET
 Content-Type: application/json
 URL: /{instance}/participants/{participantID}/courses/{courseID}/exercises/{exerciseID}/snapshots/
+Parameters: level [key or code], defaults to key when no level is defined
 Returns: A list of snapshots for a participant, course and exercise with the provided instance and IDs
 ```